pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 });
 ```

-As you can see, this happens in the `keyup` event, so we need to fire this event in the test before the verification step.
+As you can see, the magic happens in the `keyup` event, so we need to fire this event in the test before the verification step.

 Return to the Selenium IDE window, right-click the last step, and choose *Insert New Command*: